-Support groups on the internet can take on many forms.
-Usually, though, you will find three types of on-line caregiver support groups: chat rooms, discussion groups (or bulletin boards), and e-mail groups (or listservs).
+Support groups on the internet can take on many forms, including chat rooms, discussion groups, and e-mail groups (or listservs).

 Chat Rooms.
 Chat rooms are "virtual rooms" or areas of a website that participants can enter and share information with other participants on topics of shared interest.
 Chats take place in what is called "real time."
 That is, participants in a chat room type and send messages which appear almost instantly on the screens of all of the other participants who are in the room at that time.
 Usually websites which have chat rooms have theses rooms "open" at scheduled times during the week.
 Participants usually have to sign in before they enter.
 In most cases, chat rooms have a monitor, or a person who is responsible for overseeing or leading the discussion.
 Some sites invite special guests to join chat room discussions at scheduled times.